hayo03/Dialogflow-CX-Start-Tutorial/README.md

    - Parameter: location;
    - Value: "$session.params.city"
 4. Test again the agent, what do you notice?
-5. Now what do we need to do to make the agent be able to reuse the location value in the Search restaurant flow for the city parameter in the Weather forecast flow?
+5. (Exercise) Now what do we need to do to make the agent be able to reuse the location value in the Search restaurant flow for the city parameter in the Weather forecast flow?

 ## <a name="conclu"></a>Conclusion
 So far, we explored how to: